sayeedkhalshi/content-creation/concept-book/learning-system.md

 Intelligent is a control structure to control the outcome of changes.
 Basically management in one word.

 The reason we need to look at psychology from learning perspectives because humans are control structure.
-Basically layers
+Basically layers will make the personal model of human context for everyone, so now people can all be predicting accurately and we all will become wise.